anuu27/CogniHire/README.md

 ## Contributing
 This project was developed as a requirement for the **UMC-301 Data Science & AI (DSAI) course at IISc Bengaluru**.
-For technical inquiries, collaboration opportunities, or detailed discussions regarding the algorithmic framework, please feel free to open a GitHub Issue or reach out to the designated repository maintainers.
+For technical inquiries, collaboration opportunities regarding our algorithmic framework, please feel free to open a GitHub Issue or reach out to the designated repository maintainers.

 ---